mkostrun/omega-iseries-pid-server/README.md

 - *soaktime=hr,min* - set/query soak time in hours and minutes.

-Note: In theory the PID controller could ramp the hot plate to set point 1 (using sp1=nnnn.n) in amount of time given in 'ramptime', and then maintain the hot plate temperature at that value for duration of 'soaktime'.
+Note: In theory the PID controller could ramp the hot plate to set point 1 (previously set with *sp1=nnnn.n*) in amount of time given in *ramptime*, and then maintain the hot plate temperature at that value for duration of *soaktime*.
 Afterwards it would turn-off the hot plate allowing its temperature to drop to room temperature.